jindrichmynarz/dissertation/parts/extraction.md

 If possible, we established links in the extracted data via concatenating unambiguous identifiers to namespace IRIs.
 However, the majority of linking was offloaded to a [dedicated phase in the ETL process](#linking), since it typically required queries over the complete dataset.
 A trade-off we had to make due to our choice of an RDF store was to use plain literals in place of literals typed with `xsd:duration`, since [Virtuoso](https://virtuoso.openlinksw.com) does not support this data type.
+We used LinkedPipes-ETL (LP-ETL) ([Klímek, Škoda, Nečaský, 2016](#Klimek2016)) to automate the extraction.
+LP-ETL provided us with a way to automate downloading and transforming the source data in a data processing pipeline.
 Syntax of the extracted output was validated via Apache Jena's `riot`^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping ([Brickley, 2002](#Brickley2002)).

 To aid visual validation of the extracted data, we developed [*sparql-to-graphviz*](https://github.com/jindrichmynarz/sparql-to-graphviz) that produces a class diagram representing the empirical schema of the data it is provided with.